 Put the tray of tequila shots down and reach for your climbing harness and snowboard boots.

-This is the message from corporate and lifestyle brand, Red 7 leisure, who are offering outdoor activity options for stag and hen parties.
+This is the message from Red 7 leisure, who are offering outdoor activity options for stag and hen parties.

 If the idea of pinning an ‘L’ plate onto a vibrant pink sash fills you with dread (I couldn’t think of anything worse) and you’re an adventure enthusiast anyway, it makes sense to encourage your closest pals to carve down a dry ski slope and abseil down a quarry for your hen or stag do instead of the usual alcohol-fuelled carnage.